hanskellner/Fusion360Image2Surface/README.md

   ![Image of Parameters](./Resources/ParametersDialog.png)

   - In the upper right of the view is small dialog containing parameters that control the mesh:
-    - Pixels to Skip: This is the number of pixels to skip over for each row and column on the source image
+    - Pixels to Skip:
+      - This is the number of pixels to skip over for each row and column on the source image
+    - Stepover (mm):
-    - Stepover (mm): This is the distance in millimeters between each mesh grid line
+      - This is the distance in millimeters between each mesh grid line.
-    - Max Height (mm): This is the max height in millimeters of each grid node.
+    - Max Height (mm):
+      - This is the max height in millimeters of each grid node.
 Each node's height is based on the color of the associate image pixel.
 Black maps to zero (0) and pure white to the "Max Height" value.
+Or the inverse if Invert checked.
+    - Invert Heights:
-    - Invert: If checked then black maps to "Max Height" and pure white to zero (0).
+      - If checked then black maps to "Max Height" and pure white to zero (0).
+    - Smooth:
+      - Apply a smoothing to the values to help reduce sharp ridges.
+    - Absolute (B&W):
+      - If checked then the height is based on the average of the pixel RGB value.
+Otherwise, it takes into account the human perceptual bias of the RGB individual values.
 7. Generate a surface/mesh
   - When ready to generate a mesh within the active document, click the "Generate Surface" button.